 At times, the film become a little didactic as it delves into the fascinating details of a sex change journey.
 Lara’s body is the temple of all catharses, as the gender dysphoria prevents her from reaching her objectives.
 For example, her male toes make it very difficult for her to perform some ballet movements, such as standing on the tip of her toes.
 Lara’s body is her worst enemy – so how can she defeat her biggest nemesis?
 Stay tuned for a shocking but rewarding end.

 Girl showed in the Competition of the 71st Cannes Film Festival, when this piece was originally written.
-The UK premiere takes place at the BFI London Film Festival taking place between October 10th and 21st.
+It is out in cinemas across the UK on Friday, March 15th.
+Also showing at BFI Flare.